 How have groups and communities in the Church created methods and practices of listening, and what can we learn from this?

-The Listening Practices project exists to take a wider look at relevant case studies in ecclesial and social listening in the context of global Catholicism.
+The Listening Practices project took a wider look at relevant case studies in ecclesial and social listening in the context of global Catholicism.

-The project is gathering a range of multi-scalar studies and reflections on examples of interesting practice and is building a community of conversation around these case studies in order to engage further ecclesial reflection on the theme of synodal listening.
+The project is gathered a range of multi-scalar studies and reflections on examples of interesting practice, which can be found on this site, and a special open access issue of the Journal of Moral Theology here.

 Executive Summary Report